Central Ayrshire (UK Parliament constituency)

 Central Ayrshire is a constituency of the British House of Commons, located in the south-west of Scotland within the North Ayrshire and South Ayrshire council areas.
 It elects one Member of Parliament (MP) at least once every five years using the first-past-the-post system of voting.
+It has been represented since 2024 by Alan Gemmell of Scottish Labour.